Akali27/Windows_Response_Tool/README.md

 ## Prerequisites

-PowerShell on target system
-Administrator privileges on the target system
+PowerShell and Administrator privileges on target system

 ## Executing